coq/coq/doc/sphinx/proof-engine/ltac.rst

    And now, here is how we can use the tactic :g:`solve_perm`:

-   .. coqtop:: out
+   .. rocqtop:: out

       Goal perm nat (1 :: 2 :: 3 :: nil) (3 :: 2 :: 1 :: nil).

-   .. coqtop:: all abort
+   .. rocqtop:: all abort

       solve_perm.

-   .. coqtop:: out
+   .. rocqtop:: out

       Goal perm nat
              (0 :: 1 :: 2 :: 3 :: 4 :: 5 :: 6 :: 7 :: 8 :: 9 :: nil)
              (0 :: 2 :: 4 :: 6 :: 8 :: 9 :: 7 :: 5 :: 3 :: 1 :: nil).

-   .. coqtop:: all abort
+   .. rocqtop:: all abort

       solve_perm.